FDA panel backs much-debated ALS drug in rare, 2nd review

 “The final result — for a single study — is borderline and not very statistically persuasive,” FDA statistician Tristan Massie told panelists.

-Panelists cited that data as pointing toward approval, along with the drug’s mild side effects, suggesting there would be little downside for patients even if the drug doesn’t ultimately slow the disease.
+Panelists favoring the drug cited that data, along with the drug’s mild side effects, to suggest there would be little downside for patients even if it doesn’t ultimately slow ALS.

 “The drug is not harmful — it seems like it has a benefit — there’s no safety signal here,” said Dean Follmann, a biostatistician with the National Institutes of Health.